Room Selection FAQs

 How do I live with my friends?

-“Blocking” allows you to live with one to four of your cohorts, for a total group of up to five students.
-When you sign up for Spring Housing Selection, the Block page will allow you to create or join a block.
-Each block has one designated block leader that is responsible for assigning everyone in the block to any space within the same building.
+“Blocking” allows you to receive the same timeslot as one to four of your cohorts, for a total group of up to five students.
+When you sign up for Fall Housign Selection of Spring Housing Selection, the Block page will allow you to create or join a block.
+Each block has one designated block leader that has the ability to assign everyone in the block to any space within the same building.
+Joining a block does not guarantee that all members will be in the same room or building.
+Students who are in a block are also able to self-select during their timeslot.

 Who can be in my block?